QBEIN-net/chat-with-gpt/readme.txt

 === Chat with GPT ===
-Contributors: kubalskiy,stasionok
+Contributors: kubalskiy, stasionok
 Tags: chatgpt, chatgpt3, chatgpt3.5, chatgpt4, gpt, chat, livechat, help
-Tested up to: 6.2
+Tested up to: 6.3.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv3

 Enhance Your WordPress Site with ChatGPT: The Ultimate Plugin for Engaging Chat and Conversations with AI